 We're running an AI in your environment.
 So it's secure.
 It's private.
 There's no logging.
 It's in region.
 There's no tuning or anything like that.
 So customers can immediately embrace this technology without having to worry about some of the downstream security concerns.

-Patrick Grey: I mean, I'm guessing that you can ask the Tines AI, this is my technology stack, I have this problem.
+Patrick Gray: I mean, I'm guessing that you can ask the Tines AI, this is my technology stack, I have this problem.
 Can you recommend anything that I can do about that?
 And it'll tell you.
 And it'll do it for you.

 Eoin Hinchy: Correct.
 Absolutely.
 And, again, I think that's a really interesting thing that we probably have the best answer for.
 But there's gonna be loads of companies who will be able to do that to, like, 60%, right?